 For some rides, such as Hagrid’s Magical Creatures Motorbike Adventure, they’re so popular, they tend to run out of return times early on in the day.
-In our experience, again using Hagrid specifically, we’ve noticed that Universal tends to add on more slots throughout the day, based on how that day is going.
+But, like we mentioned above, it’s been our experience – especially with this one sought-after attraction – that Universal tends to add on more slots throughout the day, based on how everything is progressing in the parks.

 Can I make a Virtual Line reservation from outside the parks?

 Yes and no – you must be on Universal property to use Virtual Line, but you don’t necessarily need to be in the parks.
 You can, for instance, make a virtual line reservation for Harry Potter and the Forbidden Journey even if you’re in Universal Studios Florida or CityWalk.